How to find and hire a programmer to build your app?

 Once you’ve developed your app business plan a bit, you then face the tiny problem of getting someone to build it for you.
 In a perfect world, you have a technical co-founder who is like Mozart on a Mac and can bring all your app ideas to life.
 However, the world is cruel and not everyone knows someone who can code and who is also ready to jump aboard your startup.
 So if you don’t have a technical founder, you need to find mobile app developers to do your programming work.

-Ask any tech startup (especially in New York) and they’ll tell you hiring a full-time programmer is like a T-Rex trying to put on a hat.
+Ask any tech startup (especially in New York) and they’ll tell you hiring a full-time app programmer is like a T-Rex trying to put on a hat.
 It’s tough, and unless you have funding to support a full-time programmer salary (which is well north of $100k), it’s not going to happen.
-Luckily for you, finding programmer to work on contract or freelancer basis is much much easier!
+Luckily for you, hiring a programmer to work on contract or freelancer basis is much much easier!

 – Find and hire a freelance or independent developer